Allisson Lozz

-Allisson Marian Gutiérrez (née Lozano Núñez; born August 11, 1992), better known as Allisson Lozano or her artistic name Allisson Lozz, is a Mexican former actress, model and singer.
+Allisson Marian Gutiérrez (née Lozano Núñez; born August 1, 1992), better known as Allisson Lozz, is a Mexican former actress, model and singer.
 She is best known for her roles in the Mexican telenovelas Mision S.O.S as Diana, in Rebelde as Bianca, in Al Diablo con los Guapos as Milagros, and En Nombre del Amor as Paloma.

 Lozano started her career on television with the program Código F.A.M.A.
 She received her first opportunity to play an adult main character on Al Diablo con los Guapos, which became a popular daytime telenovela.
 She performed her song, No Me Supiste Querer, with K-Paz de la Sierra on April 27, 2008, at Premios TVyNovelas.

 Lozano appears in the videoclip for Carita Bonita by reggaeton duo Erre XI.
 In 2010, after the success of En Nombre del Amor, Lozano retired from acting, having become a Jehovah's Witness.
 On January 15, 2011, she married Eliu Gutiérrez.
 She currently lives in Colorado, United States, and has two daughters, London Rose and Sydney.
 She also is an Independent Sales Director for Mary Kay Cosmetics, and does not go by the name of Allisson Lozano, she now goes by Allisson Gutierrez.